Collacombe: Nicholas Tremayne (born 1368)

-Thomas Tremayne (d.1482)
+Thomas Tremayne (died 1482)

-Thomas Tremayne (d.1482), eldest son of Nicholas Tremayne (born 1368), married Elizabeth Carew, a daughter of "Thomas Carew", apparently Thomas Carew (d.1446) of Mohuns Ottery in Devon.
+Thomas Tremayne (died 1482), eldest son of Nicholas Tremayne (born 1368), married Elizabeth Carew, a daughter of "Thomas Carew", apparently Thomas Carew (died 1446) of Mohuns Ottery in Devon.
 In 1448 Edmund Lacey, Bishop of Exeter, granted the couple a licence to celebrate divine service "within their mansion of Collacombe", effectively to maintain a private chapel.
 The arms of Carew (Or, three lions passant in pale sable) are visible on the 1588 Tremayne monument in Lamerton Church.

-John Tremayne (1452-1504)
+John Tremayne (1452–1504)

-John Tremayne (1452-1504), eldest son of Thomas Tremayne (d.1482), was Sheriff of Cornwall in 1486 and 1487.
+John Tremayne (1452–1504), eldest son of Thomas Tremayne (died 1482), was Sheriff of Cornwall in 1486 and 1487.
 He married Jane Warre, a daughter of Sir Francis Warre.
 By his deed of 1493 he settled his lands in Devon in tail male on his heirs male forever.